But the puppies are actually socks and stuffed animals. Stella never gave birth.

 “It is not usually necessary to treat for symptoms of false pregnancy, but they can be so close to those of a real pregnancy that the two can be very confusing,” Richards writes.
 He notes that while there are medications available that suppress the symptoms, he does not recommend them since the symptoms will typically return once the medications are discontinued.
 He said he did not know of a safe and effective way to limit milk production and other false pregnancy symptoms.

 “It is not an emergency situation,” he writes.
 “There are medications to suppress the symptoms of false pregnancy but there tends to be a rebounding of signs once the medications are discontinued, so I favor not treating this condition if possible.
-If milk production causes discomfort, an analgesic such as aspirin may be helpful. ”
+If milk production causes discomfort, an analgesic such as aspirin may be helpful.”

 Mar Vista Animal Medical Center also notes that touching the mammary glands will stimulate milk production, so you should avoid applying warm compresses or wrapping them to prevent leakage.
 If necessary, your dog may need to wear an Elizabethan collar to prevent her from licking herself.
 In extreme cases a diuretic can be prescribed to end the lactation.
 Mar Vista warns not to deprive your dog of water, since it could be potentially dangerous.

-How Can I Prevent a False Pregnancy?
+How Can a False Pregnancy in Dogs Be Prevented?

 Of course the best way to prevent a false pregnancy – as well as more serious problems like breast cancer and pyrometra – is to spay your dog.
 Although it may seem like a good idea to spay your dog while she is experiencing a false pregnancy in order to stop the symptoms, you should wait until the symptoms have disappeared.
 Although spaying removes the ovaries, according to Mar Vista Animal Medical Center it does not stop the production of prolactin from the pituitary gland, so spaying at this time could extend the false pregnancy.